 Oh yeah, folks!
-Thanksgiving is here, and we’re officially moving on to my absolute favorite time of year–the holiday season!
+Thanksgiving is here, and it’s almost my absolute favorite time of year–the holiday season!
 And I have to say, the holidays are perhaps the most beautiful time of year in NYC.
 All the shimmering lights, the beautiful window displays on 5th Avenue, the holiday markets in full swing.
 Especially through a gentle dusting of snow, it’s all just so lovely.
 But there always has to be someone who just takes it all to a whole ‘nother level…and that would be the residents of Dyker Heights, Brooklyn!

 Every year, Dyker Heights’ houses are decked out in some of the most outrageous Christmas light displays you will ever see.
 Clark Griswold has nothing on some of these families!
 I have attended a dozen or so times by now, and my husband and I have made an annual tradition out of visiting with some friends of ours the past few years.
 Our 2018 outing is coming up this week!